A diver computer is an essential piece of kit, but which one you chose to buy depends on your individual dive needs

 - The Dual Algorithm lets divers choose the decompression algorithm that best suits their needs without reducing safety.

-The Oceanic Geo 4.0 dive computer is an impressive recreational dive computer that can be used everyday as a wrist watch.
-It’s sporty style with modern day features such as Bluetooth compatibility, allowing divers to link their Geo 4.0 to their smartphones or tablets via the DiverLog+ App for easy storing of dive data and dive profile.
+The Oceanic Geo 4.0 dive computer is one of the most impressive recreational dive computers that can be used every day as a wristwatch.
+It’s a sporty style with modern-day features such as Bluetooth compatibility, allowing divers to link their Geo 4.0 to their smartphones or tablets via the DiverLog+ App for easy storing of dive data and dive profile.

 Divers can choose how their dive profile will be by taking advantage of the Dual-Algorithm function, allowing a better match to your buddy’s computer.
-If you are a regular recreational diver, this computer is a good investment and has all the functions and modes that you will ever need to use.
+If you are a regular recreational diver, this computer is a good investment and has all the functions and modes that you will ever need to use including the seamless intuitive interface that helps you resurface safely.

 There are a total of 5 different colour straps available so that divers can personalise their own look and remain stylish.